Ketamine Withdrawal Symptoms, Timeline, and Detox Treatment

 However, other researchers have observed some psychological ketamine come-down effects that may take effect starting a few hours to a few days after last use.

-The day after last ketamine use, a user may experience a mood-related “come down” from their ketamine high.
-From day 12-30 after last Ketamine use, people may experience anxiety, shakes, sweating or elevated body temperature, and heart palpitations.5 Another risk of Ketamine withdrawal is cravings.
+Within 24 hours of the last use, an individual who may experience a mood-related “come down” from their ketamine high.
+From day 12 to 30 after last use, people may experience anxiety, shakes, sweating or elevated body temperature, and heart palpitations.5 Another risk of ketamine withdrawal is cravings.
 Cravings are the most-cited reason that patients tend to relapse on ketamine.5

-Symptoms of the psychological withdrawal syndrome associated with chronic ketamine abuse can sometimes be managed by slowly tapering the dose of ketamine over a span of days or weeks.
-By tapering ketamine use, rather than stopping all use abruptly, the body can better adjust to the absence of the drug.
+Symptoms of the psychological withdrawal syndrome associated with chronic ketamine use can sometimes be managed by slowly tapering the dose of ketamine over a span of days or weeks.
+By tapering ketamine use, rather than stopping use abruptly, the body can better adjust to the absence of the drug.

 This can lessen cravings and make the ketamine detox process easier.